The Ultimate Guide to Achieving Website ADA Compliance

 1. It's the right thing to do

-There are over 25 million people in the USA who are visually impaired.
-Visually impaired is defined as those whose vision is less than or equal to 20/20.
+There are over 25 million people in the USA who have visual impairments.
+Visual impairments or low vision are defined as those whose vision is less than or equal to 20/20.

 Simply put, if you or a friend had a disability would you want companies to make reasonable changes to their website so that it was accessible?